Optimize cooling tower performance with ultrasonic flowmeters

 Challenges facing cooling tower systems

-Operators faced numerous challenges:
+Operators faced a number of challenges:

 • Inaccurate or unreliable water flow measurements

-• Time-intensive manual adjustments and recalibrations
+• Time-consuming manual adjustments and recalibrations

 • Inconsistent cooling, leading to thermal inefficiencies